KingCueio/Survival-Commands-in-IRPH/README.md

      - /unclaim or /abandonclaim
        - This command deletes the claim you're currently standing in.
      - /abandonallclaims
-       - This command will detele all your claim.
+       - This command will delete all your claim.
      - /home [name]
        - This command will teleport you to your home that you sethome in the area.
      - /sethome [name]